EpistasisLab/regens-analysis/README.md

 The following command uses all_1000_genomes_ACB_processed.bed, all_1000_genomes_ACB_processed.bim, and all_1000_genomes_ACB_processed.fam to simulate 10000 individuals

 ```
-python REALGenomeSIM.py --in all_1000_genomes_ACB_processed --out all_1000_genomes_ACB_simulated --simulate_nbreakpoints 2 --simulate_nsamples 10000 --population_code ACB --human_genome_version hg19
+python REALGenomeSIM.py --in all_1000_genomes_ACB_processed --out all_1000_genomes_ACB_simulated --simulate_nbreakpoints 4 --simulate_nsamples 10000 --population_code ACB --human_genome_version hg19
 ```

 Each argument does the following:
 * --in: the filename prefix for the input (.bed, .bim, .fam) set of Plink files
 * --out: the filename prefix for the output (.bed, .bim, .fam) set of Plink files
 * --simulate_nbreakpoints: specifies the number of breakpoints to use for each chromosome.
 Setting it equal to n means that every chromosome is divided into n+1 chunks.
+Note that I used 4 breakpoints, but using fewer would be reasonable and also require less RAM and computation time.
+With that said, I recommend choosing at least 2 or 3 breakpoints to ensure diversity because some of the chromosomes have a single recombination interval with a roughly 20% chance of being sampled as a breakpoint.
 * --simulate_nsamples: the number of samples to simulate.
 * --population_code: the 1000 genomes project population code that is closest to the population of the input fileset.
 In this case, they are the same exact population.
 * --human_genome_version: either hg19 or hg38, depending on the reference genome to which your input dataset was mapped.
 All provided 1000 genomes datasets were mapped to hg19.